ircv3/ircv3-specifications/example-spec.md

 Where there aren't any implementation considerations, this section can be omitted.

 ## Security Considerations

 New features may have security-specific considerations that authors should take note of while implementing your specification.
 This section lists those considerations in one place, so implementors can look over them.

-If no security considerations exist, you should include this text instead:
+You must think about whether there are any security considerations for your spec.
+If no security considerations exist, this section can be omitted.

-There are no security considerations that implementations should note when implementing this specification.

 ## Alternatives